mc-datapacks/en/src/conventions/global_forceload_tag.md

 In the above example, a marker (which the datapack can find later with the `dp.example` tag) is summoned when we begin force-loading the chunk.

-### Removal

-When running `/forceload remove`, the programmer must first un-tag or kill their tagged entity and check *at least* all blocks in a vanilla-sized chunk (y=-64 to 320) for any other entities tagged `global.forceload`.
+And when running `/forceload remove`, the programmer must first un-tag or kill their tagged entity and check *at least* all blocks in a vanilla-sized chunk (y=-64 to 320) for any other entities tagged `global.forceload`.
 If an entity is found, the chunk should *remain* force-loaded.

 -------------------